evmcnb/quartz/content/Full/Pre-eclampsia.md

 Further management:
 - Oral labetalol is first line
 - Nifedipine if asthmatic
-- Delivery of the baby is the most important definitive management step
+- Delivery of the baby is the most important definitive management step via any route

 #### Gestational hypertension